Emirates has one of the world's most generous baggage policies.

 The total dimensions (length + width + height) of the entire division of sporting equipment must not exceed 300cm (118 inches).
 Any sporting equipment with total dimensions exceeding 300cm (118 inches ) cannot be transported as checked baggage and must be sent as cargo or freight.

-At any time, should your overall baggage weight or number of bags, including sports equipment, exceed the complimentary baggage allowance, excess baggage rates will apply.
-Please visit our Purchase additional baggage allowance page for more information.
+At any time, should your overall baggage weight or number of bags, including sports equipment, exceed the complimentary free baggage allowance, excess baggage rates will apply.
+Please visit purchase additional baggage allowance for more information.